tylermercer/personal-website/src/content/posts/software/-unlaunching.md

   because it is archived, I've weakened the temptation to keep working on it.
 It being archived also sends a clear signal to people who might use it that it won't be updated.
-* I'm going to write up my reasons for unlaunching on my personal blog.
-This will act as a commitment device to keep me from reneging on my decision.
+* I'm writing up my reasons for unlaunching on my personal blog, in this article you're reading.
+This will act as a public _commitment device_[^commitment-device] to keep me from reneging on my decision.
-  Interestingly, it could also be a potential funnel for new Innerhelm subscribers, since this decision is an example of Innerhelm's concept of higher order agency.

-Having decided that, I feel simultaneously nervous and reenergized.
+I feel simultaneously nervous and reenergized.
 I'm looking forward to putting more energy into Innerhelm, and not getting nerd-sniped by my own project anymore.

+**TODO: make conclusion more betterer**

 [^throwing-away]: Ok, that's not fully true; I just archived the project in Todoist.
 But I'm intentionally making it hard to pick the project up again.